noelanimanini/crud-with-validations-lab/README.md

 Use the `resource` generator, **not** the `scaffold` generator

-1. Define a model with validations for `Song`.
+X 1.
+Define a model with validations for `Song`.

-2. Define all RESTful routes for songs.
+X 2.
+Define all RESTful routes for songs.

-3. Render the list of songs in an HTML table.
+X 3.
+Render the list of songs in an HTML table.

-4. Build views that connect to each other using route helpers.
+X 4.
+Build views that connect to each other using route helpers.

-5. Use `form_for` to build forms with pre-fill and error list features. (_Hint:
+X 5.
+Use `form_for` to build forms with pre-fill and error list features. (_Hint:
     Try using a partial to cut down on copy/pasting!_)

 6. Allow deleting songs with a link, using `link_to`.
 Check out the [official